AppliedEnergistics/Applied-Energistics-2/guidebook/getting-started.md

 can add and remove items from it as if it were a <ItemLink id="minecraft:chest" />, with the exception that the items are actually stored in the Storage cells, and not the <ItemLink id="chest" /> itself.

-While the <ItemLink id="chest" /> is a great way to get introduced to the concept of ME, to really take advantage you need to set up an [ME Network](ae2-mechanics/me-network-connections.md).
+The <ItemLink id="chest" /> is quite situational and limited in utility.
+To really take advantage of AE2, you need to set up an [ME Network](ae2-mechanics/me-network-connections.md).

 ## Your Very First ME System